 Did you know?
-Collagen protein has proven beneficial for treating join pain and stiffness, osteoarthritis, and rheumatoid arthritis! (source) It's a great addition to omega 3 fish oil and glucosamine for joint pain.
+Collagen protein has proven beneficial for treating joint pain and stiffness, osteoarthritis, and rheumatoid arthritis! (source) It's a great addition to omega 3 fish oil and glucosamine for joint pain.

 To sweeten these Lemon Poppyseed Collagen Protein Muffins, I used my favorite stevia-erythritol blend that’s organic, calorie-free, and twice as sweet as sugar (making it go farther).
 You can use any sweetener you like!
-Just bear in mind, if using erythritol, monk fruit, baking stevia or another sweetener that measures 1-to-1 like sugar, you’ll need twice as much (one cup).
+Just bear in mind, if using erythritol, monk fruit, baking stevia or another sweetener that measures 1-to-1 like sugar, you’ll need up to twice as much.

 Collagen baked goods need need a little extra help holding together, so I use two whole eggs.
 If you can’t have eggs, substitute two flax eggs or a vegan egg replacer.
 You can also use half a cup of egg whites for lower fat muffins, but they won’t be as yellow without the yolks.

-To make these muffins irresistibly moist, I used half a cup of dairy-free almond milk yogurt (any yogurt will do).
-For even more richness I added three tablespoons of avocado oil to the muffin mix.
-You can also use melted coconut oil or buttery spread, or unsweetened applesauce for lower fat muffins!
+To make these muffins irresistibly moist, I used half a cup of dairy-free plain soy yogurt (can also use unsweetened coconut yogurt).
+For even more richness I added three tablespoons of melted buttery coconut oil to the muffin mix.
+You can also use melted vegan butter or avocado oil, or unsweetened applesauce for lower fat muffins!

 Here’s the printable recipe for these Lemon Poppyseed Collagen Protein Muffins!
 I hope you’ll rate and comment below if you try them 🙂

 This post contains affiliate links and is sponsored by LIV Body.